This vegan lentil soup brought back a funny memory!

 - Take the pot off the heat and blend directly in the pot using an immersion blender.
 If you don’t have an immersion blender, then transfer to your blender jug and blend up in stages until it’s all smooth.

-- Serve into bowls and garnish with black pepper.
+- Serve into bowls and garnish with a sprinkle of black pepper.

 *I haven’t found a consistent cook time on this, though it’s at least 20-25 minutes, just keep a check on the pot and when the lentils (and carrots) are soft, then it’s cooked.